esphome/esphome-docs/guides/automations.rst

 -------

 Now comes the actual automation block.
 With ``then``, you tell ESPHome what should happen when the press happens.
-Within this block, you can define several "actions".
+Within this block, you can define several "actions" that will be executed sequentially.
 For example, ``switch.toggle`` and the line after that form an action.
 Each action is separated by a dash and multiple actions can be executed in series by just adding another ``-`` like so: